teejay-tems/Restaurant-Orders-Analysis/README.md

 |11|23|
 |5|10|

+Yes, there were distinct patterns in the ordering times.
+The afternoon (12:00 PM to 6:00 PM) saw the highest volume of orders, reflecting peak lunch periods when customers are most likely to order meals.

+In contrast, the night (9:00 PM to 11:00 PM) and late morning (10:00 AM to 11:00 AM) had noticeably fewer orders.
+This decrease during off-peak hours aligns with typical dining habits, where fewer people are looking to order meals outside of traditional mealtimes.

 **4. Which cuisines should we focus on developing more menu items for based on the data?**
 ``` SQL
 SELECT TOP 5